Comparison of birth control methods

 There are many methods of birth control (or contraception) that vary in requirements, side effects, and effectiveness.
-As technology, education, and awareness about contraception has evolved, new contraception methods have been theorized and put in application.
+As the technology, education, and awareness about contraception has evolved, new contraception methods have been theorized and put in application.
 Although no method of birth control is ideal for every user, some methods remain more effective, affordable or intrusive than others.
 Outlined here are the different types of barrier methods, hormonal methods, various methods including spermicides, emergency contraceptives, and surgical methods and a comparison between them.

-While many methods may prevent contraception, only male and female condoms are effective in order to prevent sexually transmitted infections.
+While many methods may prevent conception, only male and female condoms are effective in preventing sexually transmitted infections.

 Methods

 Hormonal methods

 The IUD (intrauterine device) is a T-shaped device that is inserted into the uterus by a trained medical professional.
-There are two different types of IUDs, a copper or a hormonal IUD.
-The copper IUD (also known as a copper T intrauterine device) is a non-hormonal option of birth control, the IUD is wrapped in copper which creates a toxic environment for sperm and eggs, thus preventing pregnancy.
+There are two different types of IUDs: copper or hormonal.
+The copper IUD (also known as a copper T intrauterine device) is a non-hormonal option of birth control.
+It is wrapped in copper which creates a toxic environment for sperm and eggs, thus preventing pregnancy.
 The failure rate of a copper IUD is approximately 0.8% and can prevent pregnancy for up to 10 years.
-The hormonal IUD (also known as levonorgestrel intrauterine system or LNG UID) releases a small amount of the hormone called progestin that can prevent pregnancy for 3–6 years with a failure rate of 0.1-0.4%.
+The hormonal IUD (also known as levonorgestrel intrauterine system or LNg IUD) releases a small amount of the hormone called progestin that can prevent pregnancy for 3–8 years with a failure rate of 0.1-0.4%.
 IUDs can be removed by a trained medical professional at any time before the expiration date to allow for pregnancy.